vmware-archive/kubeless/docs/quick-start.md

 There are several kubeless manifests being shipped for multiple k8s environments (non-rbac, rbac and openshift), pick the one that corresponds to your environment:

-* `kubeless-$RELEASE.yaml` is used for non-RBAC Kubernetes cluster.
+* `kubeless-$RELEASE.yaml` is used for RBAC Kubernetes cluster.
-* `kubeless-rbac-$RELEASE.yaml` is used for RBAC-enabled Kubernetes cluster.
+* `kubeless-non-rbac-$RELEASE.yaml` is used for non-RBAC Kubernetes cluster.
 * `kubeless-openshift-$RELEASE.yaml` is used to deploy Kubeless to OpenShift (1.5+).

 For example, this below is a show case of deploying kubeless to a non-RBAC Kubernetes cluster.